 Best Banks for Those Who Can’t Get A Bank Account

-Using cash for all your transactions isn't practical or safe.
-That's why it's best to get a bank account with a debit card.
-Problem is, some people can't qualify for an account at many banks.
-And others can't afford the various fees charged.
-So what's the best bank account for you?
+Using cash for all your transactions isn’t practical or safe.
+That’s why it’s best to get a bank account with a debit card.
+The problem is that some people can’t qualify for an account at many banks.
+And others can’t afford the various fees charged.
+So what’s the best bank account for you?
 Probably an entry-level online or mobile bank account.

 Choosing and setting up an entry-level bank account is easier than you think.
 Plenty of financial institutions offer no-fee accounts with lots of perks.
 Just be sure to shop around carefully.
 Read the fine print and know the requirements, too.